UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 Grunt is a very flexible build tool, or task runner, that runs in [Node.js](http://nodejs.org/).
 It helps you automate common tasks within your project.
 There are a wide variety of well suported Grunt modules available for doing common tasks.
 It's also easy to write your own tasks if needed.

 ## A few common uses of Grunt
+Some common tasks you can automate with Grunt to make your life easier include:

-- Concatenating and minifying JavaScript source files into a single distribution file ([reducing file requests is an important web performance technique](http://developer.yahoo.com/blogs/ydn/high-performance-sites-rule-1-fewer-http-requests-7163.html))
+- Combining and minifying JavaScript source files into a single distribution file ([reducing file requests is an important web performance technique](http://developer.yahoo.com/blogs/ydn/high-performance-sites-rule-1-fewer-http-requests-7163.html))
 - Compiling [LESS](http://lesscss.org/) and [SASS](http://sass-lang.com/)
 - Unit testing
 - Watching folders for changes in source files in order to automatically run necessary tasks